tayapro/wizy/README.md

 ## Future Features

+> - Block mobile device rotation to landscape mode OR improve CSS styles.
 > - Create a unique personal account to track user's progress.
 > - Option to pause the game.
 > - Get hints or clues, when a user is stuck.
 > - Allow a user to log out by clicking the icon with the first letter of your username in the header and confirming.
 > - Add the weight of the complexity level to the score calculation.
+> - On the current stage, there are no `removeEventListeners` in the WIZY project, which could potentially lead to memory leaks if not properly managed in the future, but this will be addressed in upcoming updates to ensure optimal performance.

 # Project UI Structure and Infomation Architecture